 According to the Fair Work Act, serious misconduct is conduct that is wilful or deliberate and that is inconsistent with the continuation of the employment contract.

 - intoxication at work

 - refusal to carry out lawful and reasonable instructions

-It is important to understand that if you dismiss a worker without notice (summary dismissal) for serious misconduct, you could still end up losing a claim of unfair dismissal, because the Fair Work Commission could decide that the dismissal was harsh and disproportionate to the offence committed.
+If you dismiss a worker without notice (summary dismissal) for serious misconduct you can still end up losing a claim of unfair dismissal, because the Fair Work Commission can decide that the dismissal was harsh or disproportionate to the offence committed.